selfcommunity/api-docs/source/includes/endpoints/_moderation.md

 |moderation_type|4|offtopic|

 #### Toggle actions
-The folowing types of actions are "toggle actions": ignore, hode and delete.
+The following types of actions are "toggle actions": ignore, hide and delete.
 "toggle actions" means that calling the endpoint twice with the same action will cancel it.

 <h3 id="unfollowcategory-responses">Responses</h3>